tardate/LittleArduinoProjects/playground/MakerUno/README.md

 In particular, note:

 * LEDs are indirectly driven with low-side n-channel MOSFETs
-    - preesnts a high impedance to the pin, so it's normal functioning is largely unaffected
+    - presents a high impedance to the pin, so its normal function is largely unaffected
     - a high-value (3.3MΩ) pull-down resistor ensures the gate doesn't float
 * The piezo buzzer on pin 8:
     - connected in addition to the LED
-    - switched with and NPN and 1kΩ base resistor
+    - switched with an NPN and 1kΩ base resistor
-    - has a manual DPST switch that can be used to disable the buzzer allowing the pin to be used for other purposes
+    - has a manual SPDT switch that can be used to disable the buzzer
 * Push-button on pin 2:
     - with resistor that pulls the pin low when the button is pressed
     - should be used with `INPUT_PULLUP` pin mode